clescot/webappender/README.md

  ![a demo webapp with the firelogger tab open](webappender.png)

+### Test the bodyFormatter in your browser

+Go to [the webapp demo url](http://127.0.0.1:8080/webappender-war-example/test), and inspect the console tab (hit F12).

 ### Additional informations

  Note the additional informations provided on the right panel! when you right-click on a row to display the DOM tab :